gaulomail/open-education.github.io/README.md

-# Next-Generation Learning Platform (NGLP)
+# Open Learning Platform (OLP)

 ## Project Overview

-This project is the frontend for the Next-Generation Learning Platform (NGLP).
+This project is the frontend for the Open Learning Platform (OLP).
 It is a modern, user-centric web application designed to serve as a front-end for a Moodle Learning Management System (LMS) backend.

 The primary goal is to provide a superior user experience for learners, abstracting away the complexity of the Moodle interface.
 It handles course browsing, progress tracking, and content consumption.
 It integrates with an external payment gateway and synchronizes all user and course data with a Moodle instance.

-For more details on the system architecture, see [NGLP_ARCHITECTURE.md](./NGLP_ARCHITECTURE.md).
+For more details on the system architecture, see [OLP_ARCHITECTURE.md](./OLP_ARCHITECTURE.md).
 For the development backlog, see [USER_STORIES.md](./USER_STORIES.md).

 ---